auth0/docs/articles/quickstart/backend/laravel/01-authorization.md

 If you have any issues, here are a couple of things to try:

 - Try running `php artisan optimize:clear` to clear Laravel's cache.
-- Ensure your `.auth0.app.json` and `.auth0.api.json` files are in the root of your project.
+- Ensure your `.auth0.app.json` and `.auth0.api.json` files are at the root of your project.
-- Ensure your have enabled your Laravel application as a Machine-to-Machine application and granted it all the necessary scopes for the `Auth0 Management API` from the [Auth0 Dashboard](https://manage.auth0.com/#/apis/).
+- Ensure you have enabled your Laravel application as a Machine-to-Machine application and granted it all the necessary scopes for the `Auth0 Management API` from the [Auth0 Dashboard](https://manage.auth0.com/#/apis/).

-Still having challenges?
+Encountering problems?
 Check the SDK's [documentation](https://github.com/auth0/laravel-auth0) or our [documentation hub](https://auth0.com/docs).
 You should also consider visiting [the community](https://community.auth0.com) where our team and other community members can help answer your questions.

 ### Additional Reading

-- [User Repositories and Models](https://github.com/auth0/laravel-auth0/blob/main/docs/Users.md) extends the Auth0 Laravel SDK to use your own user models, and how to store and retrieve users from a database.
+- [User Repositories and Models](https://github.com/auth0/laravel-auth0/blob/main/docs/Users.md) extends the Auth0 Laravel SDK to use custom user models, and how to store and retrieve users from a database.
 - [Hooking Events](https://github.com/auth0/laravel-auth0/blob/main/docs/Events.md) covers how to listen for events raised by the Auth0 Laravel SDK, to fully customize the behavior of your integration.
 - [Management API](https://github.com/auth0/laravel-auth0/blob/main/docs/Management.md) support is built into the Auth0 Laravel SDK, allowing you to interact with the Management API from your Laravel application.